 He is a member of the Friends of the Heysen Trail, Group Leader of the Hawthorn Scout Group, member and past president of the Mitcham Lions Club and a Life Member of Apex.

-Robert Alcock is currently the President of the Friends of the Heysen Trail and has a long history of involvement with the Friends and the Trail as a walk leader and past Chair of the Marketing and Membership Committee.A former public servant, he managed the Adelaide office of the Australian Survey Office.
+Robert Alcock is past President of the Friends of the Heysen Trail and has a long history of involvement with the Friends and the Trail as a Council member, walk leader and past Chair of the Marketing and Membership Committee.A former public servant, he managed the Adelaide office of the Australian Survey Office.
 Robert now runs his own business, STEP Marketing Services.
 He also enjoys photographing the Trail as he walks it.

 The Warren Bonython Heysen Trail Foundation is supported by relationships with organisations that share its strategic goals.